Veri-Q/Benchmark/README.md

 ## Combinational Quantum Circuits

-Combinational quantum circuit is the most basic but commonly used circuits in quantum computating.
-In this bechmark we give circuits for most basic quantum algorithms, reversible circuits, qubit mapping and random clifford circuits.
+Combinational quantum circuit is the most basic but commonly used type of circuit in quantum computating.
+In this bechmark we give circuits for the most basic quantum algorithms, reversible circuits, qubit mapping and random clifford circuits.

 ### Quantum Algorithm